College basketball rankings: Top 25 scores, schedule for Saturday | NCAA.com

-The 2019-20 men's college basketball season continued on Saturday, Feb.
-8. Below, find the complete college basketball rankings from the NET, AP and coaches poll, and the scores and schedule for the Top 25 teams in the NET rankings.
+The 2019-20 men's college basketball season continues on Saturday, Feb.
+15. Below, get the complete college basketball rankings from the NET, AP and coaches poll, and the scores and schedule for the Top 25 teams in the NET rankings.

 All rankings are from the NET, which is updated daily, unless otherwise noted.
-Undefeated San Diego State is No. 1.
-The Aztecs play their next game on Saturday at Air Force.
 The NET rankings are a primary tool the NCAA selection committee uses to evaluate a team for the NCAA tournament.
 You can read more about the NET and how it is used to quantify the strength of every team here.

 College basketball rankings: Top 25 scores, schedule